romaindalichamp/Mentoring/README.md

 # Welcome
-* Présentation Alithya
+* Alithya presentation
 * Group Presentation

 ## About Desjardins
 * https://www.desjardins.com/
-* Enquêtes de sécurité ?
+* Security Check

 ## About the project
 * ZIP with all the infos